UCSF-DSCOLAB/essential_scripts/README.md

   - Feel free to start out by just adding your own version of the code and using the PR's space to scope out the path to merging functionalities.
   - Be sure to update the Files Index below if needed.
   - Final form should coalesce around a single code path.
+- Documentation Expectations:
+  - For organization, seems best to keep documentation linked with our scripts as much as possible.
+Inside the files themselves is a good way to achieve that goal.
+  - Standard for bash functions = create a documentation readout if the function is called without required parameters (or with --help)
+  - Standard for R / Python / other scripts and functions = A comment chunk at the top of the script.

 # Index
 | File | Purpose | Maintainer |